JustBerkhout/nectar-tutorials/ardc/cloud-starter/cloud-starter.md

 Welcome to the Nectar Research Cloud **Cloud Starter** curriculum.
 In this Curriculum we've put together all the tutorials that you need to get started using the Cloud, no prior cloud knowledge required.

+positive
-This curriculum is technical in nature.
-You will learn how to use the cloud, not why.
-It is also entry-level-easy: you'll learn one very basic way of doing things, not all.
+: This curriculum is technical in nature.
+You will learn *how* to use the cloud, not *why*.
+It is also entry-level: you'll learn *one* (easy) way of doing some things, not *all*.

 ### What you'll learn